meettanmaysinha/pedagogical-agent/README.md

 The Pedagogical Agent is designed to enhance pedagogical methods through the introduction of emotional analysis and response generation using Large Language Models (LLMs).
 This documentation is your comprehensive guide to making the most of our application.

+For development, refer to the Development section at the end of this README

 ### **Key Features**

 Here are some of the key features of the Pedagogical Agent: